 By the end of the term, you will have continually recorded and reflected on the strategies you used to work through writing and research projects in your internship position.
-During the term your tasks as a portfolio keeper will include tending to your developing ideas about individual writing projects in particular and professional writing more generally; keeping watch over your learning patterns; and, quite possibly, collaborating with colleagues at your internship site.
-At the end of the term, your responsibility will shift to putting together and polishing a final product.
+Your tasks as a portfolio keeper have included tending to your developing ideas about individual writing projects in particular and professional writing more generally; keeping watch over your learning patterns; and, quite possibly, collaborating with colleagues at your internship.
+Now, your responsibility shifts to putting together and polishing a final product.
 The final portfolio marks the culmination of your efforts in the capstone course, as you display to me your ability to be a reflective professional writer and to analyze and respond to rhetorical situations effectively.

-By 5 p.m.
-EST on Friday, August 10, you will publish your portfolio to the Web and post the URL on the course website where your classmates and I can view your portfolio.
-Your portfolio should be revised, edited, and polished to presentation quality, and I will evaluate the argument it advances about your ability to make rhetorically informed choices.
+5 p.m.
+EST on Thursday, December 6 9 a.m.
+EST on Friday, December 7, you will publish your portfolio to the Web and post a link to it on the links forum where your classmates and I will be able to access it.
+At this time your portfolio should be revised, edited, and polished to presentation quality, and I will evaluate the argument it advances about your ability to make rhetorically informed choices.
 In effect, the purpose of your final portfolio is to convince me, your evaluator, that your portfolio represents your best work as a professional writing intern, that you have become a reflective learner, and that you have developed writing abilities that match the high evaluative standards set for WVU’s Professional Writing & Editing program.

-The only firm guideline for the contents of your final portfolio is that it includes 20 pages of finished, polished writing.
-You are free to include any additional pages of finished or unfinished writing—from brainstorming and rough design sketches to drafts and email correspondence—that help you to make a specific claim about your abilities, your development, or your identity as a professional writer.
+The only firm guideline for the contents of your final portfolio is that it includes 5,000 words (roughly 20 double-spaced pages) of finished, polished writing.
+You are free to include any additional finished or unfinished writing—from brainstorming and rough design sketches to drafts and email correspondence—that help you to make a specific claim about your abilities, your development, or your identity as a professional writer.

-In addition to examples of the professional writing that you did through your internship, you will also compose an introduction to the portfolio that pulls together the various documents in your portfolio and explicates what these documents illustrate about your academic and professional development.
-This essay will explain the analysis that guided your decision-making about what to include in your portfolio.
-In this introduction, you will use your 20 pages of polished writing, as well as any additional materials you include in the portfolio, as evidence to support the claim you want to make about your development as a writer.
+In addition to examples of the professional writing that you did through your internship, you will also compose an introductory reflective essay that pulls together the various documents in your portfolio and explicates what these documents illustrate about your academic and professional development.
+This essay will introduce the materials in the portfolio, explaining the analysis that guided your decision-making about what to include in your portfolio.
+You will use your 5,000 words of polished writing, as well as any additional writing, as evidence to support the claim you want to make about yourself as a writer.
 For example, you might discuss how the extensive revisions you made to a brochure illustrate your greater sensitivity to an audience’s informational needs.
 Or, you might explain how the email correspondence with your colleagues shows you working through the difficulties of blending different writing styles.
 So, after you have selected your materials and built a cohesive argument, you will explain to me what cohesive argument they make and how they do so.
 Your goal with this essay is to show me what you have learned about the qualities of good professional writing, anticipating readers’ needs, and the importance of careful presentation.

 Assessment of the portfolios

-The assessment rubric below explains the criteria I will use to evaluate your Web portfolio.
-We will use our chats to discuss strategies for creating and presenting your portfolio in ways that address these specific criteria.
+The assessment rubric on the following page explains the criteria I will use to evaluate your Web portfolio.
+We will use our individual meetings to discuss strategies for creating and presenting your portfolio in ways that address these specific criteria.

 - Context: The parts individually and the portfolio as a whole demonstrate an awareness of and response to the particular, rhetorical needs of audience and purpose.